2024-2025 Course Catalog

 International and off-campus study

-Students are also encouraged to participate in intensive summer language programs offered in the United States, especially immediately prior to spending a fall term in Russia.
+Students are also encouraged to participate in intensive summer language programs offered in the United States, especially immediately prior to spending a fall term in a Russian-speaking country.

 Courses - Russian